How to Write Your First Call Flow if Your Call Center Doesn't Have Documented Procedures

 To make things even more complicated, the rules that your agents need to follow may be different depending on what type of patient is calling, what type of bill it is, what is the status of the bill, etc.

 Is your head spinning yet?
 Well, it should be.
-But don't worry; we are going to simplify this a bit by following a four-step process:
+But don't worry — we are going to simplify this a bit by following a five-step process:

 Step 1: List specific scenarios